 - Secure single sign-on support

-The Best Collaboration iPad App for All Industry Verticals
+The Best Collaboration iPhone and iPad App for All Industry Verticals

 Crescendo facilitates collaboration among the predominate mobile workforces.
 Crescendo by Sependa avoids the shortcomings that commonly plague many collaboration tools and provides the full range of desired features as described in this paper.
 Accordingly, Crescendo serves as far more than a simple tool for sharing and presenting cloud-stored documents.
 Crescendo, in fact, might be considered the single most efficient and effective tool for enhancing collaboration between mobile professionals, their clients and prospects.